core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 When, later on, the server sends the next multicast notification, the client will not recognize the Token value T in the message.
 Since the multicast notification is Non-confirmable, it is OPTIONAL for the client to reject the multicast notification with a Reset message, as defined in {{Section 3.5 of RFC7641}}.

-In case the server has cancelled a group observation as defined in {{ssec-server-side-cancellation}}, the client simply forgets about the group observation and frees up the used Token value T for that endpoint, upon receiving the multicast error response defined in {{ssec-server-side-cancellation}}.
+In case the server has canceled a group observation as defined in {{ssec-server-side-cancellation}}, the client simply forgets about the group observation and frees up the used Token value T for that endpoint, upon receiving the multicast error response defined in {{ssec-server-side-cancellation}}.

 # Web Linking # {#sec-web-linking}